Last Passenger: Reception

 Last Passenger opened to a generally positive reception and currently scores 84% on Rotten Tomatoes based on 19 reviews.
 On Metacritic, which assigns a normalized rating out of 100 based on reviews from critics, the film has a score of 66 based on 11 reviews, considered to be "generally favorable reviews".

 Gary Goldstein wrote in the LA Times that taken on its own lower budget terms Last Passenger is an "engrossing, pulse-quickening journey that deserves a wider local release than it's receiving." and added that it is "Impressively directed by Omid Nooshin".
 Total Film gave the film 3/5 stars, describing it as having "consistently tense, explosive action" The Hollywood Reporter wrote that "Last Passenger is a superbly executed B-movie that puts most bigger-budgeted Hollywood efforts to shame."
 Indiewire also wrote positively about the film saying "'Last Passenger' is a good antithesis to the overloaded and cluttered action Hollywood seems to love nowadays.
 If you're not feeling especially picky on plot or character, you won't go wrong with this compelling and stylish train thriller."

 Writing in Sight & Sound, Kim Newman described the film as having a "pleasantly old fashioned, Brit-film feel".
 Mike McCahill reviewed for The Guardian, giving 3/5 stars and writing "Nooshin holds on to a strain of logic that doesn't often survive at this level of filmmaking."

-HeyUGuys.com also gave the film 3/5 writing that the film avoids "typical cinematic conventionalities" and "begs the question; what would you do?"

 Reviewers were divided however over other aspects.
 Charlotte O'Sullivan wrote in the Evening Standard that the film "doesn’t have the bottle to swerve genre clichés", although Short List magazine held the opposite view: "Using just a few train carriages and a handful of actors, an impressive level of suspense and claustrophobia is created, which is happily cliché-free."

 Time Out was critical of the film's ending, writing "the 'who the hell’s driving this train?’ mystery element doesn’t go anywhere."
 Total Film however praised this element, writing that the film showed an "admirable reluctance to humanise the terrorist" adding "he’s nothing more than a shadowy, random nutter, and all the scarier for it".
 Similarly Brian Orndorf wrote "Instead of submitting entirely to formula, the movie attempts something seldom seen on the screen, trying to make the idea of a monster more frightening than the constant demands of one."